• Skip to primary navigation

 • Make sure that you set your eggs, cream cheese, and butter out at least an hour or two before you begin baking.
 Room-temperature ingredients will help ensure that your cake turns out light and fluffy.

 • Make sure to grease and flour your bundt pan thoroughly (yes, even non-stick pans).
 This will help your cake release from the pan without sticking.
+If you're looking for a great bundt pan, I recommend this 12-cup Nordic Ware bundt pan.

 • Make sure that you cream your butter, cream cheese, and sugar mixture until it's very light and fluffy.
 This recipe doesn't use any leavening agents, so this step is essential for getting a light cake.